snur206/reading-notes/201/class9notes.md

 - A function to handle the event

+Event Objects are passed automatically to the event handlers and provides extra features and info.
+Target property within the event object useful because it references to the element the event occurred upon everytime.

 Introduction to events - learn web development: MDN (no date) Learn web development | MDN.
 Available at: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#using_addeventlistener (Accessed: November 2, 2022).